Husband in Midlife Crisis

 I considered throwing in the towel.

 I’m so glad I didn’t.
-I would have missed the most valuable lesson of my whole life.
+I would have missed the most valuable lesson of my whole life AND the amazing marriage I have now.

 How to Cure the Cold War